Hurts has 6 TDs, No. 4 Oklahoma beats Houston 49-31

 NORMAN, Okla.
+(AP) — Even one of the best nights ever for an Oklahoma player wasn’t good enough for Jalen Hurts.

-(AP) — New Oklahoma quarterback Jalen Hurts passed for three touchdowns and ran for three more, and the fourth-ranked Sooners rolled past Houston 49-31 on Sunday night.
+The new Sooners quarterback passed for three touchdowns and ran for three more, and No. 4 Oklahoma rolled past Houston 49-31 on Sunday night.

-It was Hurts’ first game for Oklahoma since he transferred from Alabama.
+It was Hurts’ first game for the Sooners since he transferred from Alabama.
 He put on a show as his predecessor, 2018 Heisman Trophy winner Kyler Murray, watched.
 He posted 508 total yards, the fifth-most in school history.

-“I’ve got to go talk to my boys,” he said.
-“We’ve got to get right.
-We’ve got to get better.”

-Hurts had a nearly flawless first half.
-He completed 13 of 15 passes for 174 yards and rushed 11 times for 128 yards to help the Sooners lead 21-10 at the break.
+Hurts was not impressed.
+And at a school that has produced back-to-back Heisman-winning quarterbacks in Baker Mayfield and Murray, nitpicking has become the norm at that position.

+“We did some really good things out there tonight, but there are a lot of things we can improve on,” he said.
+“We’ve got to take that next step.”

+Hurts started at Alabama for two years before losing the job to Tua Tagovailoa.
+He stayed as a backup at Alabama last season, then transferred to Oklahoma and won the starting job in preseason camp.

-Overall, the Sooners gained 686 total yards.
-Hurts completed 20 of 23 passes for 332 and ran for 176 yards on 16 carries.
+He looked at home in the opener __ he completed 20 of 23 passes for 332, ran for 176 yards on 16 carries and helped the Sooners gain 686 total yards.

 Charleston Rambo caught three passes for 105 yards and a touchdown and Trey Sermon ran for 91 yards for Oklahoma.

 Oklahoma’s defense was sharp too, constantly pressuring Houston quarterback D’Eriq King and limiting him to 87 yards passing in the first half.
-King, one of the nation’s top quarterbacks last season, finished with just 167 yards passing in former West Virginia coach Dana Holgorsen’s debut for the Cougars.

-Houston gained 408 total yards.
-Though King did rush for 103 yards, Oklahoma coach Lincoln Riley felt the Sooners kept the Cougars under control.
+King, one of the nation’s top quarterbacks last season, finished with just 167 yards passing.
+Though King rushed for 103 yards, Riley felt the Sooners kept him and the Cougars under control.

 “I thought our defense flew around, was extremely active, extremely disruptive for the majority of the game,” Riley said.